Seventh Lake

-Seventh Lake is a lake located by Inlet, New York.
+Seventh Lake is located near Inlet, New York.
 It is part of the Fulton Chain Lakes.
 The outlet flows through a channel into Sixth Lake and the main inlet flows through a creek from Eighth Lake.
 Fish species present in the lake are brown trout, lake whitefish, lake trout, smelt, landlocked salmon, rainbow trout, white sucker, black bullhead, yellow perch, and pumpkinseed sunfish.
 There is a state owned hard surface ramp of NY-28, 3 miles east of Inlet with parking for 20 trucks and trailers.